 The school works collaboratively with parents so pupils receive consistent messages about how to behave.
 We aim to build a supportive dialogue between the home and the school.
-We inform parents of negative and positive behaviours verbally and through the use of Golden award certificates and Consequence slips.
+We inform parents of negative and positive behaviours verbally on the day that it occurred.